Published on

 Benefits:

-• Controlled Rollouts: Gradually introduce features to minimize risk and ensure stability.
+• Controlled Rollouts: Gradually introduce features slowly over time to minimize risk and ensure stability, which is particularly valuable in environments where uptime and user experience are critical.

-Consider how this capability might transform your team's ability to innovate and iterate based on direct user input.
+Just think of how this new feature might transform your team's ability to innovate and iterate based on direct user input.

 Optimizing Performance with Graph Pruning